roopa-2006/scm8/README.md

 # scm8
-linking between local and remote repository todat will going to learn this
+Linking between local and remote repository
+Today we will going to learn this